-Databases – articles, e-journals, e-books, online resources
+Databases – articles, e-journals, e-books, online resources: e-resources require login

-- ATLA Religion Database Online
+- Atla Religion Database Online and AtlaSerials PLUS

 - EBSCO Religion and Philosophy Collection

 - ProQuest Religion Database online

 The following e-book databases are available: